DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 Selenium facilitates the automation of web browsers for UI testing [@selenium].
 Selenium itself does not offer a testing frame work.
 It does however offers Python bindings to access Python's unittest module[@pyselenium].
 On the index page of the website UI tests validate interface attributes such as links in the navigation bar, file formats that are accepted through the dropzone, and that only one file can be uploaded at a time.
 Tests written for the result page verify that detected objects' names are displayed as a list, the number of audio tags matches the length of the objects' names list, that associated audio is retrieved, and finally, the tests verify that there is a panning value present in each audio tag.
 A large bug was found after executing these tests.
 The bug meant that the dropzone rejected any file if its extension was either in uppercase or .png format.

-Through coarse personal testing before Alpha Testing and User Acceptance Testing (UAT), 2 substantial bugs were detected.
-The first bug was if an object was present that did not have a valid associated sound file, a 404 Not Found response code was returned.
+Through coarse personal testing before Alpha Testing and User Acceptance Testing (UAT), two substantial bugs were detected.
+The first bug occurred when an object was present that did not have a valid associated sound file, a 404 Not Found response code was returned.
 This meant that no other successfully retrieved audio files were being triggered.
 The solution for this was to map silent objects to an mp3 file that contains 250 milliseconds of silence.

 The second bug was if an object were to be located in the center of the image, its audio was grossly misplaced to be either panned at -1 or +1 position(far left or far right in the aural plane).
 The bug was caused by returning too many decimal places when calculating the center of the bounding boxes that surround each of the detected objects.
 This bug was introduced as a by-product of trying produce accurate calculations of position.
 Web Audio API can only correctly handle panner values that contain up to 1 decimal place.

 A group of three people were selected for a Alpha Testing of the application.
-The testers received a high level explanation of the project and were asked to explore the application intuitively.
-This process uncovered that iOS and Safari are not currently supported by the application.
+The testers received a high level explanation of the project and were asked to explore Kay intuitively.
+This process uncovered that iOS and Safari are not currently supported by Kay 1.0.

 ## System Evaluation